shivanshp2004/TicTacToe_ResponsiveGame/README.md

-# TicTacToe_ResponsiveGame
+This is a Responsive Project of "Tic-Tac-Toe" Game.
+In this, HTML,CSS and JavaScript are used.
+This is a 2- Player Game.

-This is 2- Player Tic-Tac-Toe Game, It is completely responsive.
+Complete Code by - Shivansh Pathak